 Pay your deposit so we can begin work

-Deposits are paid into our trust account and will not be taken out until we have completed the work and invoiced you.
-We will take fees and disbursements that we have invoiced you for from the deposit held in our trust account.
+Deposits are paid into the trust account of AJ Park Law Limited and will not be taken out until we have invoiced you for work undertaken.

-Here are details of our trust account for prepayments and deposits.
+Here are details of the AJ Park Law Limited trust account for prepayments and deposits.

 Please include your full name in the reference field when processing an electronic payment to us.